Root Canal in Winnipeg

 Clean the Root Canal: Our dentist will use local anesthesia to ensure the entire procedure is comfortable.
 To begin with, a small opening on the surface of the tooth is made to remove the diseased pulp tissue.
 We use specifically shaped files to clean all root canals and disinfect the area thoroughly.

-Fill the Root Canal: After cleaning the root canal, we will fill your tooth with a rubber-like material using adhesive cement to seal the canal.
+Fill the root canal: After cleaning the root canal, we will fill your tooth with a rubber-like material using a luting agent to seal the canal.

 In some cases, it is possible to complete the entire procedure in one appointment.
 However, many need multiple appointments to complete the root canal procedure successfully.